Snippet-University/prop_diagnostics/README.md

 # prop_diagnostics
-The 2nd stage repo for projects that did not pass calibration testing.
+The 1st stage repo for projects that did not pass calibration testing.
+It offers a proposed (prop) update which may needed further tests to complete.

 Introduction to the Proposal Diagnostics Workbench